pdoehle/swc-notes/openRefine.md

 ## Creating a Project
 * Start up OpenRefine
 * Talk about different methods for importing data and starting a new project
-* Browse to `Portal_rodents` and select the `.csv` file.
-Click *Next*.
+- Use the download feature to pull down the data from the URL.
 * Talk about the features in the preview pane.
 * Once all looks good, click *Create Project*.

 ## Faceting
+- While OpenRefine looks similar to a spreadsheet, it function is very specialized.
 * One of the primary ways that OpenRefine handles data is through faceting.
 Let's see an example of what that looks like.
 1. Scroll over to the `scientificName` column.
 2. Click the down arrow and choose `Facet` > `Text facet`.
-* In the left panel, you'll now see a box containing every unique value in the `scientificName` column long with a number representing how man time that value occurs in the column.
+* In the left panel, you'll now see a box containing every unique value in the `scientificName` column long with a number representing how many times that value occurs in the column.
-* Notice you can sort by `name` and `count`.
+* You can sort by `name` and `count`.
-> Do you notice any problems with the data?
+> **Do you notice any problems with the data?**
+>
+> Many of the entries are close, but there are spelling errors and typos.

 * The facet gets right the heart of the problem.
 We will talk more in-depth about fixing data mistakes in a little bit.

 ### Question
 > **Using faceting, find out how many years are represented in the survey.**
+>
 > A text facet on the `yr` column shows 26 years from 1977 to 2002 inclusive.

 ## Clustering